-In May 2014, the FASB issued ASU No. 2014-09 (ASU 2014-09), Revenue from Contracts with Customers, which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods and services to customers.
+In May 2014, the FASB issued ASU No. 2014-09 ("ASU 2014-09"), Revenue from Contracts with Customers, which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods and services to customers.
 In March, April and May 2016, the FASB issued additional updates to the new revenue standard relating to reporting revenue on a gross versus net basis, identifying performance obligations and licensing arrangements, and narrow-scope improvements and practical expedients, respectively.
-ASU 2014-09 will replace most existing revenue recognition guidance in U.S. GAAP when it becomes effective.
+ASU 2014-09 will replace most existing revenue recognition guidance in U.S. generally accepted accounting principles ("GAAP") when it becomes effective.
 The accounting standard is effective for annual reporting periods (including interim reporting periods within those periods) beginning after December 15, 2017.
-Early adoption is permitted for annual reporting periods (including interim reporting periods within those periods) beginning after December 15, 2016.
-ASU 2014-09 provides for one of two methods of transition: retrospective application to each prior period presented; or recognition of the cumulative effect of retrospective application of the new standard in the period of initial application.
-The Company does not intend to early adopt this standard and plans to use the full retrospective approach to the transition.
-The Company does not expect that the adoption of ASU 2014-09 will have a material impact on its consolidated financial statements.
-However, assuming all other revenue recognition criteria have been met, it is likely that ASU 2014-09 would require the Company to recognize revenue and cost relating to distributor sales upon product delivery, subject to estimated allowances for distributor price adjustments and rights of return.
+Early adoption is permitted for annual reporting periods (including interim reporting neriods of transition: retrospective application to each prior period presented; or recognition of the cumulative effect of retrospective application of the new standard in the period of initial application.